-1. This Technical Release (TR) proposes additional guidance to assist federal agencies and their auditors with implementing SFFAS 49 in light of certain implementation challenges brought to the Board's attention.
+This TR proposes additional guidance to assist federal agencies and their auditors with implementing SFFAS 49 in light of certain implementation challenges brought to the Board's attention.
 The implementation challenges that would be addressed by this guidance include the following:

 Challenges Brief Description a.
-Guidance related to applying the SFFAS 49 risk-based characteristics Clarifying that reporting entities should complete an evaluation of the structure of P3 agreements and document their reward and risk composition.
-References: Paragraphs 2 - 7 and 8 - 10. b.
-Reporting Entity and Leases Clarifying inter-relationships between SFFAS 49, Public-Private Partnerships: Disclosure Requirements and SFFAS 47, Reporting Entity and SFFAS 54, Leases to identify potential SFFAS 49 disclosures related to (1) SFFAS 47 disclosures (consolidation entities, disclosure entities, and/or related parties) and (2) SFFAS 54 contracts or arrangements that contain lease component(s) and non-lease component(s) where the purpose of the contracts or arrangement is primarily attributable to the non-lease component(s), such as service component(s) (e.g., embedded leases).
-References: Paragraphs 2 - 7, for reporting entity paragraphs 11 - 17, for Leases paragraphs 18 - 28 and Appendix B Flowchart. c.
+Guidance related to applying the SFFAS 49 risk-based characteristics Clarifying that reporting entities should complete an evaluation of the structure of P3 arrangements/transactions and consider their reward and risk composition.
+References: Paragraphs 2 - 7 and 8 - 10 .
+Commented [DS6]: 20 Dec staff edit - consistency.
+Commented [SDN7]: Per Mr. O'Neill on 20 November.
+Document has a different connotation (from an audit point of view) and we should change to something like "consider.' b.
+Reporting Entity and Leases Clarifying inter-relationships between SFFAS 49, Public-Private Partnerships: Disclosure Requirements and SFFAS 47, Reporting Entity and SFFAS 54, Leases to identify potential SFFAS 49 disclosures related to (1) SFFAS 47 disclosures (disclosure entities, and/or related parties) and (2) SFFAS 54 contracts or arrangements that contain lease component(s) and non-lease component(s) where the purpose of the contracts or arrangement is primarily attributable to the non-lease component(s), such as service component(s) (e.g., embedded leases).
+References: Paragraphs 2 - 7, for reporting entity paragraphs 11 - 17, for Leases paragraphs 18 - 28 and Appendix B Flowchart.
+Commented [DS8]: 20 Dec staff edit - consistency with proposed guidance to exclude 49 from 47 consolidated entities. c.
 Guidance on coordinating disclosures Clarifying that the P3 disclosures required by SFFAS 49 do not to alter or affect existing disclosures required by other standards.
-References: Paragraphs 2 - 7, and Paragraphs 29 - 33
+References : Paragraphs 2 - 7 , and Paragraphs 29 - 33